yuyi1000/react-neighborhood-map/README.md

 <img src='src/imgs/demo3.png' alt='react neighborhood map' width='300px' />

-This is a single page app that features a map with attractions in the neighborhood area.
-Implemented with [ReactJS framework](https://reactjs.org/), [Google Map API](https://cloud.google.com/maps-platform/), and [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page), it allows use to drag through the map and click on a blue marker of an attraction with ease.
+This is a single page app that features a map with attractions in Seattle.
+It uses [React library](https://reactjs.org/) as UI management and incorporates [Google Map API](https://cloud.google.com/maps-platform/) and [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) that provide a map and locations data sets.
+Users can drag through the map and click on a blue marker of an attraction for more information.
+They can also use a keyword search to filter these locations.
 Run this app to find more!

 ## How to test